mykhakos/FreshPointSync/docs/source/product_page/init_product_page.rst

     the use case and the desired level of control over the object lifecycle.

-    While the ``async with`` statement is more concise and convenient for simple one-time use cases, manual session management may be more suitable in more complex scenarios, such as when you need to reuse the object multiple times or store it as a class attribute.
+    While the ``async with`` statement is more concise and convenient for simple one-time use cases, manual session management may be suitable in more complex scenarios, such as when you need to reuse the object multiple times or store it as a class attribute.